Ortus-Solutions/commandbox-tests/README.md

 - site5.com
 - site15.com

+Create 2 sites
+- site1
+- site2

+Create the following site1 bindings
+- `sites.site1.HTTP` binding on port 80

-For this test, define the following settings in an array in the `web.hostAlias` in the `server.json`.
+Define the following settings in an array in `sites.site1.hostAlias` in the `server.json`.
 - site1.com
 - site1.*
 - *.site1.com
 - ~^site[0-9]\.com$

-Create the following top level bindings (will be shared by all sites)
-- legacy `web.HTTP` binding on port 80
+Site 2 will have no bindings, which is fine.
+We only it to kick into multi-site mode so bindings are actually processed.

 The following URLs SHOULD match to the following sites
 - http://site1.com - site1